Explanations and lies

 Different people wanted different things – someone wanted Melissa dead, I think that was Frank, which is not hard to follow – she was to confront you in the stables at gunpoint and demand the island, which suggests Frank was at least party to that bit.
 She must have known she had no claim but might have thought the gun would work magic.
 Don’t know why she did, she’s not the sharpest knife.

 I heard her arguing with him in the kitchen and I’m not going to pretend I couldn’t make out what they said, I had my ear against the door.
-She was confronting him and saying that unless he put it all back, the trust money, she would shop him for the sex which she herself had started, though of course he shouldn’t have – and she’d caught him out on a few deals as well -‘
+There’s an intercom but they’d switched it off.
+She was confronting him and saying that unless he put it all back, the trust money, she would shop him for the sex which she herself had started, though of course he shouldn’t have – and she’d caught him out on a few deals as well -’

 ‘Chloe said you came back to the Travellers late and was in bed with her, that you’re AC/DC, Frank arrived and he joined in.’

 ‘Then she escaped and went downstairs, you two came down looking and she hid behind the desk.
 The night receptionist gave her a room for the night where you wouldn’t find her.’

-‘All right, Frank was ethics-free, as you say, he did go to make sure I was still there and onside and he knew Chloe would be there, and he did that with Chloe to hurt me.
+‘Where Frank wouldn’t find her.
+He was also there to check that I was still onside and he knew Chloe would be there – he did that with Chloe to hurt me.
 Later, I saw Chloe hiding behind reception when we went downstairs but didn’t tell Frank.’

 ‘Why would you not tell him?
 Seems her running off was a ploy.’

-‘I didn’t think so, I thought something snapped in her, that she didn’t want that anymore, not at that time anyway.
-I know, I know, with her record it’s hardly plausible but it did seem that way to me at that time.
+‘I didn’t think so, I thought something snapped in her, that she didn’t want it anymore, not at that time anyway.
+I know, I know, with her record it’s hardly a likely story but it did seem that way to me at that time.
 So I didn’t tell him.’

-‘I know you’ve already told me much but tell me again – how bad was Chloe – you know, about sex.
+‘You’ve already told me so much but tell me again – how bad was Chloe – you know, about sex.
 How bad was Melissa?’